segmentrouting/srv6-pytorch-plugin/README.md

 python test_basic.py
 ```

+This will:
+- Initialize the plugin
+- Program SRv6 routes
+- Test connectivity with a ping
+-
 Note: For full functionality including SRv6 route programming, your system needs:
 - Linux kernel with SRv6 support
 - `iproute2` package installed